 This is considered implemented, but for the maximum benefit, more constants need to be determined at compile time.

 For exceptions that are determined at compile time, there is an expression that will simply do raise the exception.
-These can be propagated upwards, collecting potentially "side effects", i.e. parts of expressions that were executed before it occured, and still have to be executed.
+These can be propagated upwards, collecting potentially "side effects", i.e. parts of expressions that were executed before it occurred, and still have to be executed.

 Consider the following code:

-The propagation of exceptions is mostly implemented, but needs handling in every kind of operations, and not all of them might do it already.
+The propagation of exceptions is mostly implemented but needs handling in every kind of operations, and not all of them might do it already.
 As work progresses or examples arise, the coverage will be extended.
 Feel free to generate bug reports with non-working examples.